UniversalScheduleStandard/UniversalScheduleStandard/README.md

 }
 ```

 The `name`s of the boards is not the same as the `name` key in the stripboard objects.
 The stripboard objects `name` is for the user to name their stripboard.
-The board objects `name` is for intneral use and  should be simple reflections of its intended purpose.
+The board objects `name` is for internal use and  should be simple reflections of its intended purpose.
 If you're just including a stripboard and a boneyard, it is best practice to name your boards 'stripboard' and 'boneyard'.
 Additional boards could be called 'second unit', etc, at your discretion.

 The length of the combined arrays of the `breakdownIds` across all boards within a stripboard object must be equal to the total number of breakdown objects in `breakdowns`.
 For example, say you have two boards -- 'stripboard' which has 75 IDs and 'boneyard' which has 25 IDs -- you must have a total of 100 breakdown objects in your `breakdowns` array.